ucbrise/clipper/containers/container_implementation.md

     socket.send(str(<MODEL_INPUT_TYPE>))

 #### Container Content Messages
 Once Clipper has registered a container, these content messages are exchanged between the container and Clipper in order to serve prediction requests.
 These messages contain serialized queries (from Clipper) or serialized responses (from the container).
 For more information on query-response serialization, see the "Serializing Prediction Requests" and "Serializing Prediction Responses" sections below.
-Beyond the required empty frame and **Message Type** fields, *container content messages* contain the following strictly-ordered fields:
+Beyond the required empty frame and **Message Type** field, *container content messages* contain the following strictly-ordered fields:

   * ** Message Id**: A unique identifier, encoded as an unsigned integer, corresponding to the container content message.
 When handling a prediction request sent via a *contaner content message* from Clipper, the response *container content message* must specify the same **message id** as the request message.
 Clipper will use this identifier to correctly construct request-response pairs in order to return a query result.
   * ** Message Content**: Byte content representing either a serialized prediction request (in the case of inbound messages from Clipper) or a serialized prediction response (in the case of outbound messages from the container).